Brisket – 8/31/2025

 KT’s BBQ

-Overall Rating and is it worth a visit: 7.5 to 8/10 and maybe.
-We decided the try out one of the Front Ranges longest running barbecue joints in KT’s BBQ after an early morning hike with the dogs.
+Overall Rating and is it worth a visit: 7.5 to 8/10, and maybe.
+We decided the try out one of the Front Range’s running barbecue joints in KT’s BBQ after an early morning hike with the dogs.
 Upon walking up to the old house turned barbecue restaurant, we were pleasantly greeted with the smell of hickory smoke all around us, which only intensified once we went inside.
-The staff were friendly and provided great service, even being so kind as to come out with come chicken in a cup for our dogs.
+The staff were friendly and provided great service, even being so kind as to come out with some chicken in a cup for our dogs.
 As far as the barbecue itself, we weren’t overly blown away by any dish outside of the hot links, but the ribs and the brisket were decent overall.
 Would give them another try down the line, but could easily skip the pulled pork the next time around

 Date Visited: 6/22/2024